 The Planning and Zoning Commission (PZC) considers land use issues and performs additional duties related to consideration of zoning and sign variance requests.
 In addition, the commission maintains the City's Master Plan -- a blueprint of future growth needs.
-The 9-member commission forwards recommendations to the City Council on zoning, land use and subdivision requests.
-Members are appointed by the City Council to serve 3-year staggered terms.
+The nine-member commission forwards recommendations to the City Council on zoning, land use and subdivision requests.
+Members are appointed by the City Council to serve three-year staggered terms.

 For additional meeting information please call the Planning Services Team at (630) 420-6100, Ext.
 8.

 Residents may view the Planning and Zoning agendas, case information and correspondence prior to meetings by visiting the city's eAgenda Streaming Media System.
 Past meeting minutes and videos are also available using the city's eAgenda Streaming Media System.

 For copies of agendas and minutes prior to 2010, please complete a FOIA request form.

 Have a Sign or a Zoning Variance Request?

 The following applications should be used to submit sign and zoning variance requests to the new PZC: